DCsunset/vscode-modal-editor/README.md

 The above definition means that each mode has a separate keymap, each keymap maps a key to a sub-keymap or a command.
 Recursive keymaps are useful to define multi-stage commands.
+Note that the key must be a single character.
+If you need map a key sequence to a command, you can use a recursive keymap.

+There's a special mode `_` in `Keybindings` which means common keybindings.
+It is shared by all the modes (except insert mode), and it can be overwritten by a specify mode.

 The command can be a string (which means a VS Code command), a list of commmands,